Northgate Natural Area. Photo credit: Bryony Angell

 This greenspace at the west end of Montlake Playfield was restored through community effort and City of Seattle funding, and finished in 2009.
 The result is a half-mile walking path along the shoreline and a restored wetland of native plant species.
 Countless birds nest here, and the resulting sights and sounds are nonstop in the spring and summer months.

-After our walk, my son and I had a picnic and play time with friends at the playground (newly updated) at Montlake Playfield.
+After our walk, my son and I had a picnic and play time with friends at the terrific playground at Montlake Playfield.

 Finding it: 1618 E. Calhoun St., Seattle.
 There is street parking, or you can park at the Montlake Community Center (near the playfield).